Jigar44/Story/README.md

-This is Created to learn git version control in efficient manner.
+This is created to learn git version control in efficient manner.